German submarine U-294: Service history

 The boat's service life began with training with the 8th U-boat Flotilla in October 1943.
 She was then transferred to the 11th flotilla for operations on 1 August 1944.
 She was reassigned to the 13th flotilla on 6 November and moved again to the 14th flotilla on 1 March 1945.

 First and second patrols

 U-294s first patrol took her to northeast of the Shetland Islands.
 It was preceded by a short voyage between Kiel in Germany and Stavanger in Norway in May 1944.

 More brief sojourns followed, using Bergen, Flekkefjord and Kiel.

 The boat's second 'official' patrol was between 18 and 24 September 1944.

 Third and fourth patrols

 The submarine's third sortie took her as far as the North Sea.

-More short voyages were carried out, using Flekkefjord, Horten Naval Base and Tönsberg in October and November 1944.
+More short voyages were carried out, using Flekkefjord, Horten Naval Base and Tønsberg in October and November 1944.

 Her fourth patrol started and finished in Bergen, but included a stop in Trondheim.